BakerSmithA/c--compiler/README.md

 # C-- Compiler
 C-- is a programming language much like C, but with a few features missing allowing for easier compilation.
 The language still includes the essentials such as: variables, loops, functions with arguments and return values, arrays.
+Example programs can be found [here](https://github.com/BakerSmithA/c--compiler/tree/master/examples/benchmark).

 # Hello World
 Every program has a `main` function, which is run first.
 Using the `printc` command we can print out the character representation of a number.
 Since strings are null terminated, we can use a loop to iterate through each character, printing them out.